PatWyr/Test/README.md

 No dependency injection framework is required - the library works in all sorts of environments, including a pure JVM project with just a `main()` method.
 The library requires Java 8 or higher to work.
-No Maven compiler plugins needed - only Java 8 language features are used.
+No Maven compiler plugin needed - only Java 8 language features are used.
+That's why no IDE plugin is needed, since we're only using Java 8 language features.

 > This library is tailored for Java usage.
 For Kotlin bindings please visit [vok-orm](https://github.com/mvysny/vok-orm).